onestardao/WFGY/SAMPLE_DELIVERABLE.md

 ## What this page is

-This page is a sample output format.
+This page is a sample return package.

-Its purpose is simple:

-show what a compact WFGY return package may contain after a small pilot, audit, or structured review.

-This page is here to answer practical questions such as:
+Its purpose is to answer a simple but important question:

-1. What would a team actually receive
+**what would a team actually receive after a small WFGY pilot**
-2. How concrete would the analysis be
-3. What kind of structure would WFGY impose on messy failures
-4. What is included, and what is not

-This is not a legal contract, not a guarantee of outcomes, and not a fixed statement of scope for every future collaboration.
+The answer is not “a vague summary.”
+The intended shape is a bounded, structured, decision-useful package that helps a team move from scattered symptoms toward clearer categories, clearer boundaries, and more disciplined next steps.

+This page is not:

+* a fixed legal scope
+* a formal statement of work
+* a guarantee of outcome
+* a claim that every engagement will uncover the same level of clarity

+It is a model of what “useful structure” can look like.

 ---

-## Best way to read this page
+## Best way to read this sample

-The sample below should be read as:

-1. a shape example
-2. a structure example
-3. a boundary example

-It is not meant to imply that every real engagement will have the same length, same inputs, or same number of findings.

-The main point is to show that WFGY outputs are intended to be:

-* structured
-* bounded
-* readable by mixed teams
-* useful for next-step decisions
+Read this page as a sample in three senses at once:

+### 1. Structure sample

+It shows the sections a compact WFGY return package is likely to include.

+### 2. Decision sample

+It shows the kind of judgments WFGY tries to make legible:

+* what the likely failure layers are
+* what is high confidence versus low confidence
+* what next moves are worth doing first

+### 3. Boundary sample

+It shows that a good deliverable should not only say what seems likely.
+It should also say what remains uncertain and what is out of scope.

 ---